umlouco/video-conference-zoom/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gives you the power to manage Zoom Meetings, Webinars, check reports and create users from your WordPress dashboard.
+Gives you the power to manage Zoom Meetings, Webinars, check reports and create users directly from your WordPress dashboard.

 == Description ==